diagrams/diagrams-pgf/README.md

 ## Typesetting

 TeX's text typesetting is one of the major advantages of using the PGF backend.
-There are experimental primitives for using TeX's features. `Typeset` is similar to `Text` with extra options. `RawTeX` allows unmodified strings to be inserted.
+There are experimental primitives for using TeX's features. `Typeset` is similar to `Text` with extra options. `Hbox` allows unmodified strings to be inserted.
 The standard `Text` is escaped for compatibility.

 ## Missing features / Shortcomings